10 Best Herbal Lotions For Painful Swallowing

 zingiber officinale lotion

-Zingiber officinale, commonly known as ginger, has been traditionally used for its anti-inflammatory and analgesic properties, making it a potential ingredient in herbal lotions for alleviating painful swallowing.
+Zingiber officinale, commonly known as ginger, has been traditionally used for its anti-inflammatory and analgesic properties, making it a potential ingredient in herbal lotions for painful swallowing.

 salvia officinalis lotion

-Salvia officinalis, commonly known as sage, has been traditionally used in herbal remedies for its anti-inflammatory and antimicrobial properties.
+Curcuma longa, commonly known as turmeric, is a herb widely used in traditional medicine for its anti-inflammatory and analgesic properties.

 mentha piperita lotion